ara3d/ara3d/README.md

 > A : Some of the work is of interest to the community as a standalone.
 This is the best way to help everyone get the code, and consume it independently.

+Q: Where are the build tasks and properties?

+Many of the build tasks and properties are controlled by the `Directory.Build.props` file.